Main region

 Check you have insurance on your super account in case a serious illness or injury means you can't work.

-When you're on a low income, the government may give you a co-contribution or a tax offset (LISTO) when you add a little extra to your super.
+When you're on a low income, the government may give you a co-contribution when you add a little extra to your super.
 If you're on a higher income, salary sacrifice may be an option instead.

 Switch investment options if you're not in the right option for you.
 The ASX's Australian Investor Study in 2020 found that women take fewer risks when investing, and review their investments less often than men.